vichargrave/vichargrave.github.io/_posts/2020-01-11-read-the-docs-made-simple-2.md

 html_theme_path = [sphinx_rtd_theme.get_html_theme_path()]
 {% endhighlight %}

 The `pygments_style` variable determines the syntax highlighting for code blocks.
-In this case, `sphinx` pygments set a light green background, which is a classic look for code blocks with dopcuments that use the `sphinx_rtd_theme` theme.
+In this case, `sphinx` pygments set a light green background, which is a classic look for code blocks with documents that use the `sphinx_rtd_theme` theme.

 Build the document then open it in your default browser to see how your document looks.